deprecated-packages/symplify/packages/Autodiscovery/README.md

 you need to modify your config.
 Why do it, when your application can do it for you?
 Do you autoload each Controller manually? :)

+Another feature is YAML convertor - from old pre-Symfony 3.3 to new autodiscovery, autowire and autoconfigure format.

 ## Install

 ```bash